Home Compare EME vs KRN.DE

 EMCOR Group vs Krones: Which Stock Looks Stronger in 2026?

-EMCOR holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+EMCOR holds the cleaner structural position, with the lead spread across growth and profitability.
 Krones still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, EMCOR is in better shape — its trend is intact while Krones's trend has broken down.
 That puts structure and market broadly in agreement — EMCOR's lead looks more confirmed than conflicted.

 Trajectory Similarity